 Regardless which option you chose, below are some suggestions:

 Tours – If not sure about your fitness level and who’s in the group, choosing a smaller group, 4-6 people, might be better.

-Guide/Porter – Meet with the Guide before going on the trek and agree the route.
+Guide/Porter – Meet with the Guide before going on the trek and agree on the route.
 Meeting him on the day might be a disaster, some people hated their Guides.
-Also it is important that he speaks your language, or at least have a good understanding of English.
+Also, it is important that he speaks your language, or at least have a good understanding of English.
 Please DON’T treat your Guide as your servant!
 It was awful seeing some people demanding this and that at the teahouses, and we even saw a Guide pouring sugar on the client’s tea.
 If hiring a Porter make sure if from a reputable agency either in Kathmandu or Everest region.
 The last thing you want to never see your backpack again!
 A Guide can cost up to USD30/GBP£25 and a Porter USD20/GBP£15 per day.

 Independently – Do your homework: route, where to stop, acclimatisation days and make sure to bring more money than you need!
 When in doubt, ask.
 We met lovely people along the trek and had tons of good advice for the best guesthouses, food, etc. Trekking independently does not mean you are alone, at all.
 There are so many other people doing the same.
-For us this option worked out much better because we walked at our own pace, chose our rest days when we wanted, chose our guesthouses and ended it up meet a lot more people than people that were in their own groups.
+For us, this option worked out much better because we walked at our own pace, chose our rest days when we wanted, chose our guesthouses and ended it up until meet a lot more people than people that were in their own groups.

 Did we miss anything?
 Are you planning on trekking to Everest Base Camp?

 Pin this image to your Pinterest Board.

 We are Thomas and Telma – the writers, photographers, videographers and founders of Blank Canvas Voyage.